GIS_Update Courses

 Costs

-The tuition fee for a 6-ECTS, three-month GIS_Update course will be € 1200.–.
-Should you decide to continue after taking this course with a UNIGIS study, you will get a reimbursement of € 800.-.
-Moreover, credits are fully transferrable to the Electives of UNIGIS programs.
+The tuition fee for a 6-ECTS, three-month GIS_Update course is € 1,200.–.
+Should you decide to continue with a UNIGIS study after completing this course, you will receive a reimbursement of € 800.–.
+Additionally, credits are fully transferrable to the Electives of UNIGIS programs.

 Note